-USC Gould School of Law offers select study abroad programs* for J.D. students which provide opportunities to learn about foreign legal systems and experience different cultures.
-Qualified second and third year J.D. candidates are exposed to international law as they take part in exchange programs with leading partner institutions worldwide.
+USC Gould School of Law offers select study abroad programs* for USC J.D. students which provide opportunities to learn about foreign legal systems and experience different cultures.
+Qualified second and third year USC J.D. candidates are exposed to international law as they take part in exchange programs with leading partner institutions worldwide.
 Experience in other cultures and knowledge of international legal arenas is important for law school graduates in an increasingly interconnected world.

 Graduate & International Programs